namaqua/product/pimdocs/CONTINUITY_PROMPT.md

 - ✅ TypeScript types fixed (replaced 'any' with proper types)
 - ✅ VS Code workspace configured with format on save
 - ✅ All linting tests passing
+- ✅ Auth system fully implemented and tested
+- ✅ Users set to ACTIVE by default in development (no email verification needed)
+- ✅ JWT authentication working with protected routes

 ### Frontend Components Working
 - **Dashboard**: Full dashboard with stats cards and data table